 Whether you have a student downloading their homework, parents working from home, or need to access your home security systems while you’re away, you should stay in control of your home internet router.

 If you’ve lost complete access to your home internet device, it’s highly recommended that you disconnect the router by unplugging it from the wall.
-Leave the device off for one minute to ensure current cached connections have dropped.
+Leave the device off for one minute to ensure the cached connections have dropped.

 1. Factory reset your router